Instrument Rating Course (IR Course)

 ✓️ Get your Instrument Rating at E-Flight Academy

-✓️ CO2 is offset in cooperation with Justdiggit
+✓️ CO2 is compensated in collaboration with TreeByTree

-Do you have a pilot's license and enjoy flying, but want to further develop your skills to become an even better pilot, able to fly in even more conditions?
+Do you have a pilot's license and enjoy flying, but want to further develop your skills to become an even better pilot who can fly under even more conditions?
 Then the Instrument Rating Course is ideal for you!

 Weather or no weather

-E-Flight Academy's Instrument Rating Course uses advanced simulators, allowing pilots to learn the art of flying according to Instrument Flight Rules (IFR) in a sustainable way.
-This course has two major advantages: because there is a lot of training in the simulator, you are usually not dependent on the weather for these lessons, and by having fewer flight hours in real aircraft, you get intensive training in a realistic, safe virtual environment.
-This makes the course perfect for pilots who want to improve their skills while minimizing the environmental impact of their training.
-Best of both worlds, in other words!
+The Instrument Rating Course at E-Flight Academy uses advanced simulators, so pilots can learn the art of flying according to Instrument Flight Rules (IFR) in a sustainable way.
+This training has two major advantages: because much training is done in the simulator, you are usually not dependent on weather for these lessons, and by making fewer flight hours in real aircraft, you get intensive training in a realistic, safe virtual environment.
+This makes the course perfect for pilots who want to improve their skills while minimizing environmental impact from their training.
+Best of both worlds!

 What can you do with an Instrument Rating?

-An Instrument Rating allows you to fly according to IFR (Instrument Flight Rules).
-This means that you can, for example, fly through clouds or fog, also called blind flying.
-This skill increases your flying possibilities considerably.
-Just think of all the days when you could not fly because of bad weather - with your IR in your pocket, that belongs to the past!
+With an Instrument Rating, you are allowed to fly according to IFR (Instrument Flight Rules).
+This means you can fly through clouds or fog, also called blind flying.
+This skill significantly increases your flying possibilities.
+Just think of all the days you couldn't fly due to bad weather – with your IR in hand, that becomes a thing of the past!

-The full flight training course consists of a minimum of 50 hours of IR flight time with dual flight instruction divided into two modules (Basic Instrument Flight Module (BIFM) and the Procedural Instrument Flight Module (PIFM)).
-If you have already completed the BIFM elsewhere, you can also take only the PIFM with us.
+The complete flight training consists of a minimum of 50 hours IR flight time with dual flight instruction, divided over two modules (Basic Instrument Flight Module (BIFM) and the Procedural Instrument Flight Module (PIFM)).
+If you have already completed the BIFM elsewhere, you can also follow only the PIFM with us.
+Use the filter on this page to see the price of this product.

 Basic Instrument Flight Module

 This includes 10 hours of instrument flight time with instructor.
-Of this, 5 hours are flown on a simulator and 5 hours on a new Cirrus SR20 (or SR22T).
+Of this, 5 hours are flown on a simulator and 5 hours on a Bristell B23.
 The last lesson involves a progress test.
-Upon completion of the Basic Instrument Flight Module the candidate will receive a certificate of course completion.
+After completion of the Basic Instrument Flight Module, the candidate receives a course completion certificate.

-This covers the remainder of the training program for the IR(A), 40 hours of instrument flight time with instruction.
-Of this, 30 hours will be flown on a simulator and 10 hours in a Cirrus SR20 (or SR22T).
+This includes the rest of the training program for the IR(A), 40 hours of instrument flight time with instruction.
+Of this, 30 hours are flown on a simulator and 10 hours on the Bristell B23.
 This module includes two progress tests.

 • 15 VFR landings at Teuge